 The Company leases office space under a non-cancelable operating lease agreement which expires on October 31, 2015.
-The Company reflects minimum lease expense on a straight-line basis over the lease term.
-Lease expenses totaled \$0.5 million for each of the three months ended March 31, 2011 and 2010, and are included in general and administrative expenses.
+The Company reflects minimum lease expense for its headquarters on a straight-line basis over the lease term.
+Lease expenses totaled \$0.5 million for each of the three months ended June 30, 2011 and 2010, and are included in general and administrative expense.
+Such expenses totaled \$1.1 million for each of the six months ended June 30, 2011 and 2010.
+Lease expenses are presented net of sublease income.